 Finally, I am also interested in the current debate that rages between those who believe that God is ultimately responsible for the creation of living things and those who believe that evolution is sufficient to account for life as it is currently found in our world.

-My wife and I have 3 children.
+My wife and I have three children.
 We enjoy gardening and spending time with our family and friends.
 We are interested in the missions of the ELS, especially the orphanages in India.

 American Physiological Society